xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ## Task 2: Supervise the catalog, coupons and discounts
 The store administrator exercises the function of supervising the product catalog.
 See {% link "Supervising the product catalog" ref_0dPCIV3f %} for more information.

-If necessary, the store administrator can help vendors with volume discounts and coupons.
-The administrator can view, edit and delete coupons and volume discounts created by the vendors; they cannot, however, create coupons and discounts to be applied to vendor products.
-(Any coupons and discounts created by the administrator are not visible to vendors and can be applied only to the products owned by the administrator).
+If the store uses the addons {% link "Volume Discounts" ref_3JbpQrPF %} and {% link "Coupons" ref_3iTVKlYe %}, the store administrator can help vendors with the setup of volume discounts and coupons, respectively.
+For more info, see Volume Discounts: Usage with Multivendor and Coupons: Usage with Multivendor.

 ## Task 3: Work on the orders
 The store administrator has full access to all the orders in the store.